myusri/Jitu/jnffmpeg/README.md

 Libjitsi Java Native Interfaces (JNI) have too much dependency on FFmpeg version 1.0.10.
-Assuming we are in the `jnffmpeg` project folder, clone the right release branch of the FFmpeg library into both `x86` and `armeabi-v7a` target folders:
+Assuming we are in the `jnffmpeg` project folder, clone the right release branch of the FFmpeg library into the `jni` folder:

-    git clone -b release/1.0 https://github.com/FFmpeg/FFmpeg.git armeabi-v7a/ffmpeg
+    git clone -b release/1.0 https://github.com/FFmpeg/FFmpeg.git jni/ffmpeg

-    ln -s ../armeabi-v7a/ffmpeg x86
+Since the repo is big, we may want to use

-For the `x86` target folder, we have chosen to use soft link to refer to the library source folder.
-Since the repo is big, we may want to use FFmpeg download archive instead:
+FFmpeg download archive instead:

 http://www.ffmpeg.org/releases/ffmpeg-1.0.10.tar.gz